 Fondazione Paul Thorel was founded in Napoli in 2014 through the initiative of the artist Paul Thorel (London 1956-Napoli 2020), with the aim of protecting, conserving and promoting his work, while at the same time supporting contemporary creativity, with a special focus on digital and experimental photography.
 At the time of his death in May 2020, the foundation was appointed as the universal heir, as stipulated in his will, of all his assets.
 Thanks to this bequest, the foundation now oversees a vast legacy of works and properties, including the entire archives of the artist, containing about 1300 works spanning his entire career from the outset to 2020, a large collection of historical, modern and contemporary art, and a fine selection of working tools, valuable objects and documents.

 Nearly two years after the death of Paul Thorel, the foundation he created under his own name has decided to organize a series of initiatives to commemorate his work as an artist and his generous support for the practice of photography throughout his lifetime.
-In this context, the foundation will be on hand at Artissima with a special stand illustrating his personality and his collection, including the launch of an annual prize for young photographers, Premio Paul Thorel, in collaboration with Intesa Sanpaolo and Gallerie d’Italia.
-One of the members of the jury for this award is Luigi Fassi, director of Artissima.
+In this context, the foundation was on hand at Artissima with a special stand illustrating his personality and his collection, including the launch of an annual prize for young photographers, Premio Paul Thorel, in collaboration with Intesa Sanpaolo and Gallerie d’Italia.
+One of the members of the jury for this award was Luigi Fassi, director of Artissima.